rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 solution.
 Rather, you should be thinking about algorithms and data structures in the most abstract way.
 When you come to put your solution into a computer language you may have to change your approach in minor details.
-Any major hiccups may mean you've chosen the wrong computer language.
+Any major hiccups in the actual implementation may mean you've chosen the wrong computer language.

 Side projects
 -------------